Consistent and fast inference in compartmental models of epidemics using Poisson Approximate Likelihoods: Models

 where independently $\hat{\+y}_t \sim \mathrm{Pois}(\bs \kappa_t)$ for $\bs \kappa_t \in \mathbb{R}^m_{\geq 0}$, which can be interpreted as additive error counts.
 In epidemiological data usually only individuals associated with some subset of compartments are detected, and only at certain times.
 If individuals in say compartment $i$ are not observed at time $t$, then for inference we will set $y_t^{(i)}=0$ and $q_t^{(i)}=0$.

-More detailed interpretation of this observation model, in terms of e.g, epidemiological testing of the population, probability of false positives, etc., will be specific to the context in which the Latent Compartmental Model is applied.
-We provide discussion of this point illustrated by example in section \ref{sec:interpretation}.
+More detailed interpretation of this observation model, in terms of e.g. epidemiological testing of the population, probability of false positives, etc., will be specific to the context in which the Latent Compartmental Model is applied.
+We provide discussion of this point illustrated by example in section \ref{sec:interpretation} of the supplementary material.